 The good thing is that petty offenses can be expunged as long as:

-How Do I Check if Someone Has a Warrant?
-Conduct a Free Warrant Search in Oklahoma
+How To Check if Someone Has a Warrant in Oklahoma

-Oklahoma residents concerned about a possible warrant out on someone can use a favorite search engine to enter the words “Oklahoma warrant” and search for a specific person through the appropriate police department or county jail website.
+Oklahoma residents concerned about a possible warrant out on someone can use a favorite search engine to enter the words “Oklahoma warrant” and search for anyone wanted via the appropriate police department or county jail.

 The Oklahoma State Courts Network provides a docket case search tool an individual can use to hunt down bench warrants.
 This public index is searchable by party, case number, case type, and more.